CMihalcik/notes/erlang.md

     c("some file name.erl").

-# run a function
+# Run a function
-- the format is namespace:functionName(args).
+The format is namespace:functionName(args).
-- e.g
     namespace:function().

 # Erlang processes are isolated